Meet the Jenks Class

 Natalie Hession, Lynch School of Education ‘20

 Natalie is a born and raised proud Boston native.
-For as long as she can remember she has wanted to be a teacher and she is now studying in the Lynch School of Education double majoring in elementary education and applied psychology and human development.
+For as long as she can remember she has wanted to be a teacher and is now double majoring in elementary education and applied psychology and human development.
 She has a passion for working with children and serving as a mentor, role model and friend to her students.
-As the youngest of three children she has been able to admire the leadership and passion for service through her siblings, particularly her sister Ellie Hession (BC 2012) who is also a graduate of the Jenks Program.
+As the youngest of three children she has been able to admire the leadership and passion for service through her siblings, particularly her sister Ellie Hession '12 who is also a graduate of the Jenks Program.
 On campus, Natalie actively participates in the Student Admissions Program, Best Buddies, Project Sunshine and Women in Business.
-This summer she will be traveling to Madrid, Spain to explore the city and learn about the culture.
 In her free time, you can find Natalie running the reservoir or in the spinning studio.
 She is extremely excited to be a member of the Jenks Program to further her own development as well as positively impact her community.

 Xavier Husser, Morrissey College of Arts & Sciences ‘18